URI:

 may surprise you.

-The Rice Debate
+> The Rice Debate

-better option.
+the better option.
 The main argument is that it's a whole grain.
-The

-is in its unprocessed, whole grain form.
+rice is in its unprocessed, whole grain form.
 White rice, on the

-other hand, has had the bran and germ removed during
+other hand, has had the bran and germ removed during processing.

 As has been done since the Neolithic era.
 Were the Golden Age